Visual Brand Language

 Consistent visual brand language across a range of products or services is valuable because it gives users a sense that discreet products exist within a system.
 In this case, the brand language of Corvette is transposed to a spray bottle.
 The first stage of the project was a team effort at brand research.
 We worked together to separate the signature elements from the momentary ones.
 We then took our style guide and applied it to a product individually.
 I worked on a spray bottle.

 During this project I experienced three breakthroughs.
 First, I disassembled an existing spray bottle and sketched orthographic views of the necessary mechanical bits.
 I used this as an underlay while sketching to keep details within feasible constraints.
-Second, while sketching I realized that the posture of the bottle was what made it feel like Corvette or not.
+Second, while sketching I realized that the posture of the bottle was what made it feel like Corvette.
 My earlier sketches had too much weight on the heel.
 I needed more weight on the forefoot.
 Third, was using Chavant clay as well as SolidWorks.
-If I was an author, Chavant would be my typewriter and SolidWorks would be my letterpress.
+I found I could think better with clay, and describe better with Solidworks.